 A Woman to Know: Anita Loos

-That one book spawned a sequel, and then a movie deal (with Marilyn Monroe!), and then even more screenwriting gigs, and before you knew it, Anita was back in the game, husband pride be damned.
-As Anita herself said, "Fate keeps happening."
+That one book spawned a sequel, and then a movie deal (with Marilyn Monroe!), and then even more screenwriting gigs, and before you knew it, Anita was back in the game — her husband's pride be damned.

 Add to your reading list: